Can You Foster in the NT If You're a FIFO Worker, Shift Worker, or Renter?

 - Available and committed throughout your rotation

 The assessment will focus on whether the arrangement provides genuine continuity and stability for the child.
-A FIFO schedule that leaves a child with a different person every two weeks, or that relies on informal arrangements that are not properly authorised, will not be approved.
+A FIFO schedule that relies on informal arrangements that are not properly authorised may not be enough, so discuss an authorised continuity plan with the agency.

 If you are a FIFO worker genuinely committed to fostering, the most practical approach is to have a frank conversation with an agency before you get too far into the process.
 Some FIFO households have made it work successfully — usually where the at-home partner is clearly the primary carer, the FIFO schedule is predictable, and the arrangement has been planned thoughtfully before any child is placed.